majkinetor/au/README.md

 Its preferable to run the updater on [AppVeyor](https://github.com/majkinetor/au/wiki/AppVeyor).

-### Ignoring specific errors
+### Handling update errors

 When errors occur during the update, email will be sent to the owner and report will contain [errors](https://gist.github.com/gep13/bd2eaa76f2a9ab739ca0544c502dca6e/c71d4eb3f6de2848f41c1b92e221737d775f0b6f#errors) section.
 Some network errors are expectable and you may want to ignore them - package that failed will get updated in one of the subsequent runs anyway.
-To ignore an error, use try/catch block around update and return 'ignore' word from the `./update.ps1` script:
+To ignore an error, use try/catch block around update and return 'ignore' word from the `update.ps1` script:

     try {
         update